otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 There are two types of polymorphism:

-- Compile-time polymorphism: also known as static polymorphism or overloading.
+1. Compile-time polymorphism: also known as static polymorphism or overloading.
 It allows different methods to have the same name but different signatures (number, type, or order of parameters).
-This is achieved by method overloading, operator overloading, and constructor overloading.
+It is achieved by method overloading, operator overloading, and constructor overloading.
-- Run-time polymorphism: also known as dynamic polymorphism or overriding.
-It allows a derived class to provide a different implementation of a method that is already defined in its base class.
-This is achieved by method overriding, and it requires the `virtual` and `override` keywords.
+2. Run-time polymorphism: also known as dynamic polymorphism or overriding.
+It allows a derived class to provide a different implementation of a method already defined in its base class.
+It is achieved by method overriding, requiring the `virtual` and `override` keywords.

 Here is an example of polymorphism using method overloading: